Alnarra/Tame-The-World/readme.txt

 Zombie Awareness by Corosauce

 Changelog
+Version 0.1.8
+Forge Update
+ - Updated Forge to Version 1558 (Was 1448)
+Mods Added
+ - Railcraft
+ - Unqiue Arifacts
+Mods Updated
+ - Updated Botania ( was 1.7r - .235 Now 1.7r-.242)
+ - Updated Walia Harvastability (Was 1.1.3 Now 1.1.5 )
+ - Updated Automagy (Was 1.7.10 .26 now .27 )
+ - Updated Ex Nihilo (Was 1.38.48 now 1.38.49)
+ - Updated HQM (Was 4.3.3 now 4.4.2 )
+ - Updated Storage Drawers (Was 1.6.2 Now 1.6.3)
+ - Updated Special Mobs (Was 3.2.0 Now 3.2.1)
+ - Updated Malis Doors (Was 1.9 now 1.12)
+ - Updated Journey Map (Was 5.1.0 now 5.1.1)
+ - Updated Immersive Engineering (Was 0.6.1 Now 0.6.4)
+Config Updates
+ - Festive and Rocket Creepers now spawn far less often (or they should)
+ - Disabled Copper Coke Oven (Railcraft) As IE Already has one
+ - Disabled Ore Gen for Copper / Iron / Gold / Lead in Railcraft
+ - Turned off the Copper / Lead Blocks in Railcraft to prevent overlap
+ - Turned off Blast Furnace (Railcraft) As IE Already has one
+ - Turned off Creosote Oil (Railcraft) Buckets and Bottles (To prevent overlap)
+ - added Dense Ore config for Railcraft ores
+ - Put additional Distance between battletowers
+ - Decreased overall spawn rate of general dungeons
+ - Decreased spawn rate of Wizard Towers
+ - Removed Floater.tml from possible spawn configurations
+ - Added some optional Nether structure .tml files
+ - Turned off Zombie Awareness Sound (Also turned off on SMP Server) because it was causing a bug when mixed with Battletower golems
+ - Decreased the total number of hearts you could find in a chest and lowered their overall spawn rate
+ - Lowered Hunger Loss Rate from 133% to 110%
+ - You no longer are lose hunger for being afk.
+ - Increased time between Lycanites Mobs event by a factor of 4
+ - Added a terrible looking image for HQM
+Script Updates
+ - Created Garlic.zs (To bring Pam's Harvestcraft / Withcery garlic into line )
+Quest
+ - Chapter 1: The Path To Knowledge - Rule 74 changed from crafting quest to detection quest
+ - Chapter 1: Stoking the Fires / Light Em Up Switched places
+ - Chapter 1: You're boned - Added some quest descriptions that were missing
+ - Agriculture: Starting quest now tied to "Putting Bread on the Table" Not the Path to Knowledge
+ - Decoration: Starting quest now tied to "Sandy Shores"
+ - Decoration: Take it for Granite - Now properly recognizes both Botania and Chilsel varieties of the rocks
+ - Decoration: Paint me like one of your - Now has a reward
+ - Decoration: On Display - Now has a reward for completing the quest
+ - Chapter 2: We're taping - Now has a reward for completing the quest
+ - Chapter 2: Hunting Games - Now has a reward for completing the quest
+ - Chapter 2: New quest Shard Belief following Thaumaturgy
+ - 2 New chapters for book (Botanical Relevance/Immersed in Engineering) Adding over 70+ New quest

 Version 0.1.7 (Pruning Update)
 Mods Removed
  - Removed Pneumaticraft (This may cause the need for a Map Reset)